christinahedges/asteriks/README.md

 [![Build Status](https://travis-ci.org/christinahedges/asteriks.svg?branch=master)](https://travis-ci.org/christinahedges/asteriks)
 [![PyPI version](https://badge.fury.io/py/asteriks.svg)](https://badge.fury.io/py/asteriks)

-`asteriks` is an open source python to work with Kepler/K2 data and generate light curves of solar system objects.
+`asteriks` is an open source python to work with Kepler/K2 data and generate light curves of solar system objects. `asteriks` is currently under development!
+If you try to use it and it breaks please open an issue above.

 ## Installation